Labbeti/aac-metrics/README.md

 }
 ```

-If you use this software, please consider cite it as below :
+If you use this software, please consider cite it as "Labbe, E. (2013). aac-metrics: Metrics for evaluating Automated Audio Captioning systems for PyTorch.", or use the following BibTeX citation:

 ```
 @software{
-    Labbe_aac-metrics_2023,
+    Labbe_aac_metrics_2023,
     author = {Labbé, Etienne},
     license = {MIT},
     month = {10},